DjangoGirlsSeoul/msopencamptutorial/README.md

 	b.
 Link template with form and add method in views for saving form
 	c.
 Add Security for form
 	d.
 Add Edit restaurant feature

+## Step 13 (Homework)
+	a.
+Implement Sorting based on ratings
+	b.
+Implement Sorting based on restaurant price